vantwoutmaarten/nextjs-13-dave/README.md

 - In this code, we will work on implementing middleware.
 First, for functions that are called before the request is recieved by the api.
 We will use it for logging, authentication and also to allow cors.
 Then, also for the way back by modifying the response or redirecting it.
 - we use a middleware config to determine by which routes the middleware is used.
 - Also using a limiter package that limits the amount of requests that can be made to the api and implementt it.
+- Also, paid some attention to cors.
+Also to check incoming requests for allowed origins and make sure that responses are returned with the same origins.

+- next-10.
+- This is about Incremental Static Regeneration (ISR) is a feature that allows you to update existing pages by re-rendering them in the background as traffic comes in.
+This allows you to keep your content fresh without having to rebuild your entire site every time you update it.
+- We use revalidation for this.
+With revalidation, you can update trigger an update on the server and get the most recent page.
+So with one refresh, you update but get the old page and then later with the second refresh you get a the new page.
+- revalidation does not work in dev mode, so need to build+start.
+Also, currently revalidation is only possible when in a pages/api directory.